 Helical piers can stabilize settling foundations by connecting footings and walls to solid, load-bearing soils.
 The helical plates welded to the shaft of a helical pier are designed to pull the pier into the soil when the pier is installed.

-By measuring turning resistance as a pier is driven, the contractor can determine when the pier has reached competent load-bearing soil Piers are connected to the foundation with strong steel brackets.
+By measuring turning resistance as a pier is driven, the contractor can determine when the pier has reached the competent load-bearing soil.
+Piers are connected to the foundation with strong steel brackets.

 - Year-Round Installation